abcouwer-jpl/jsc/README.md

 The README for JPEG follows.

 These modifications were created by Neil Abcouwer at JPL.
 Neil is by no means an expert on JPEG or compression.

+The Apache 2.0 Licence applies to the modifications.

 Many features have been removed from both the compressor and decompressors.
 As features have been removed from the JPEG decompressor, there are a set of